 By Renee’ Fulkerson

-“You are safe, you are loved and you are not alone”, is a mantra I have been practicing more frequently these days.
-For me it helps to have a gentle reminder of these positive and powerful words when I am in need of self soothing.
+“You are safe, loved and you are not alone”, is a mantra I have been practicing more frequently these days.
+It helps to have a gentle reminder of these positive and powerful words when I am in need of self-soothing.

 Fear: is an unpleasant emotion caused by the belief that someone or something, is dangerous, likely to cause pain, or a threat.

-This is just one of many definitions of fear and loneliness I have come across and have felt personally myself.
-Not to mention there are so many different circumstances and situations in which fear can arise in our day to day lives.
-What intrigues me the most about the feelings or ideas around fear is not only the mental effects but also the physical effects on the human body.
+Above is just one of many definitions of fear and loneliness I have come across and have felt myself.
+Not to mention there are so many different circumstances and situations where fear can arise in our day to day lives.
+What intrigues me the most are the feelings or ideas of fear.
+It is not only the mental effects but also the physical effects on the human body.

 Some of the physical characteristics I have observed and experienced myself have been:

-- Tension in my muscles maybe in the form of drawing my shoulders to my ears
+- Tension in my muscles in the form of drawing my shoulders to my ears

 - Shortness of breath inhales and exhales become very rapid along with increased heart rate